 Now having two daughters of my own, the lessons I’ve learned from these extraordinary men whom I was so fortunate to have passed through my life, have now be passed on them, in hopes that my daughters will bestow the same to their children.

 Here’s an old Bahamian spiritual that’s so fitting for this tribute.
 It speaks about the passing of our loved ones.
-Songs like these are often sang at ‘Wakes’ or ‘Funerals.’
+Songs like these are often sung at ‘Wakes’ or ‘Funerals.’

 To dads everywhere, it’s an admirable thing to spend time with your sons.
 But it’s exceptional to spend time with your daughters.
 Be their hero.
-Be there knight in shinning armour……So that when the time comes, they’ll know what to look for to find Mr. Right!
+Be their knight in shining armour……So that when the time comes, they’ll know what to look for to find Mr Right!

 To daughters reading this, your father will always be your father, but he won’t always be HERE.
 Mend those broken fences, not because he was right and you were wrong.
 But because life is hard enough without adding extra baggage to your cart.
 Even if he doesn’t reciprocate the gesture, that will be one less baggage you have to carry 😉